 Japanese traditional meal includes sushi, tempura, a bowl of rice, soup, pickles, and tea.

-To make their food healthy, Japanese cook the food using water, not oil (or very little).
+To make their food healthy, the Japanese cook the food using water, not oil (or very little).
 They use different cooking methods like pan-grilling, steaming, slow cooking, stir-frying and fermenting.

 Soups are a crucial part of their diet.